CapraLab/pdbmap/README.md

 1. Gnomad .vcf files have more than 4096 INFO columns of data defined in them.
 This breaks the SQL limt
 2. The row counts are huge by comparison to predecessor EXAC.

-You may have success loading gnomad to SQL if you add two pdbmap.py flags
+You still must load Gnomad to SQL for pathprox to see neutral variants.
+However, you must add the two flags below to the pdb_map.py command line.

 ```
   --novep               Disables VEP consequence prediction